 Understanding Foreclosure Processes in Chicago, IL

 What you need to know about the eviction process can make a big difference if you’re a homeowner in Chicago.
-Foreclosure in Illinois is handled by the courts.
+The courts handle foreclosure in Illinois.
 This is called “judicial foreclosure.”
 It usually begins when you miss a few mortgage payments and the lender files a case to start the process.

 At this point, you’re in what’s called pre-foreclosure.
-That’s actually an opportunity, you can still sell your home to avoid a full-blown foreclosure.
-It’s a stressful time, but you don’t have to go it alone.
-Real estate professionals and attorneys familiar with foreclosure can guide you through the options, whether that’s a short sale or trying to negotiate new terms with your lender.
+That’s an opportunity, and you can still sell your home to avoid a full-blown foreclosure.
+It’s stressful, but you don’t have to go alone.
+Real estate professionals and attorneys familiar with foreclosure can guide you through the options, whether a short sale or trying to negotiate new terms with your lender.

 It’s important to know the rules and deadlines that apply to Cook County.
 Talking to local lawyers or property counselors can help you make better choices as you go through it.